×

 Lisa is teaching Lisa English.

 That sounds funny, right?
 It’s also not completely clear.
 In this sentence, there could be two different people who are both named Lisa.
 One person named Lisa could be teaching someone else whose name’s also Lisa.
-So we need a different word that lets us say exactly what’s happening.
-That word is the reflexive pronoun herself.

 Lisa is teaching herself English.

 So if Lisa is the one doing the teaching and the learning, Lisa is teaching herself.
+Teaching is the reflexive verb in this case, and herself is the reflexive pronoun.

-Oneself is another reflexive pronoun that can be used with the subject one, but in modern English, one and oneself aren’t used very often in conversation.
+In modern English, one and oneself aren’t used very often in conversation.
 We usually only use them when we’re talking or writing about something in a very general way, sometimes for educational purposes.

 For example, if you’re learning housekeeping vocabulary, you might find a dictionary or online definition that says “toilet paper is used to clean oneself after going to the bathroom.”